tsiemasilo/CVDatabase/replit.md

 - Replit Cartographer plugin

 ## Recent Updates
+- August 12, 2025: Fixed delete button permissions for Qualifications and Positions/Roles tabs - admins now have delete buttons while super users are restricted from deletion capabilities
 - August 12, 2025: Hidden Access User Profiles tab for Super Users - they cannot access user management functionality while maintaining other admin-like permissions
 - August 12, 2025: Hidden delete action buttons for Super Users in Qualifications and Positions/Roles tabs - maintains edit access while preventing deletion of system configuration data
 - August 12, 2025: Created new "Super User" role with admin-like permissions but no delete capabilities - can manage users, CVs, tenders, and system features but cannot delete any records for security purposes (credentials: super/super1)